UMassQIS/QNumericsSchool/curriculum.md

 **Katharine Hyatt**: Core Julia developer, past scientist at AWS quantum information science division, and past member of the Flatiron institute

+**Miles Stoudenmire**: Research Scientist at Flatiron Institute Center for Computational Quantum Physics, expert on tensor networks and one of the developers of the [ITensor library](https://itensor.org/).

 **Andy Goldschmidt**: Postdoc at the University of Chicago, expert on optimal control algorithms for quantum technology.

 **Raye Kimmerer**: Former Master's student in MIT Julia lab.